ipfs-inactive/blog/content/post/060-ipfs-camp-keynotes-interviews.md

 ## That's All, Folks
-This concludes our series of updates from IPFS Camp recap-ing the amazing presentations, demos, courses, and learning we did together.
+This concludes our series of updates from IPFS Camp recap-ing the amazing presentations, demos, courses, and learnings we had together.
 We're so grateful to everyone for making this event so vibrant and creative - and are already looking forward to the **next** IPFS Camp.
 If you want more IPFS updates in the meantime, try these channels:

 - Watch and star the [ipfs/camp repo](https://github.com/ipfs/camp/blob/master/README.md), where all the content (and follow-ups) live.
 - Subscribe to the [RSS feed of this blog](https://blog.ipfs.io/index.xml).